 Read the disclaimer about affiliate links & PR gifting here.

-Camera FUJI X-T100: I switched to this smaller, mirrorless camera a couple of years ago after using a Canon DSLR for a decade.
+I switched to this smaller, mirrorless camera a couple of years ago after using a Canon DSLR for a decade.
 There was a lot of research involved in choosing it, looking specifically for something small, with full manual capability, video recording, and good battery life.
 Now I absolutely love this camera: it is compact so I can carry a fairly small purse and the quality of photography is stunning (the manual and program settings do a lot of the effort if you are hesitant to use manual settings).
 The screen opens and tilts, which is helpful when trying to get a different perspective or gain weight.
-The last couple of years of photos is on this camera if you’d like to see it at work (for example Florida and Roadtrip).
+See a few examples on this page.
 A great bonus with this camera is that it pairs with a mobile app so you can pick up and share photos via WiFi while you’re on the road.
 A range of Fuji cameras is available online at Henrys.com*.